 Give something back to the public lands you love on a Sierra Club volunteer vacation!
 Accommodating all levels of skill and stamina, service trips feature tasks like building and maintaining trails, repairing meadows, helping archaeologists, and eradicating non-native vegetation.

 Free days are yours to hike, swim, or simply relax among the spectacular surroundings.
 And best of all, as The New York Times recently pointed out, "Sierra Club keeps prices low."
 Learn more about the service trips program on our Volunteer Vacations page.

 Check out our featured picks below, or browse the full lineup by activity, destination, date, or price.

 Southwest of Tucson, beneath an incomparable night sky, peaceful foothills surround our rustic lodging near Baboquivari Peak.
-We’ll work to enhance grassland and woodland habitats of endangered species.
+We'll work to enhance the grassland and woodland habitats of endangered species.
 More »

 Camp and work on trail projects in a magnificent redwood forest.
 We will have the opportunity to hike and explore the beautiful California coast and possibly see the majestic condor.
 More »

 Join us for our 25th year helping build and restore trails in Nantahala National Forest.
 We'll enjoy scrumptious meals and relaxing accommodations at a lodge tucked away in the lush North Carolina mountains.
 More »